kitzkhan/eve_firestorm/manual.md

 * **Function:** A Filler Card has an EP cost (e.g., 5 EP) but a minimal or zero immediate effect (e.g., "Discard this card").
 * **Purpose:** Their primary role is to consume **EP** and occupy a space in the hand, forcing the player to spend a turn or resources to clear their hand to allow for a larger draw next turn.
 * **Reload Example:** A Filler Card like "Reload Missiles" might have a small effect, such as, "Cost: 10 EP.
-Effect: Place 1 Missile Munitions Token from your Hangar."
+Effect: Optional :Place 1 Missile Munitions Token from your Hangar to yor specific module."

 ### 3.3: Module Structure & Fitting Requirements